Practice Risk Management

 - You now know the “rules of the road” and how important it is to pay close attention to other boats and potential hazards and to maintain a safe speed.
 By practicing these rules, you greatly reduce the chance that you’ll be involved in an accident.

-- Developing a habit of wearing your PFD also reduces the chance that you will drown should you find yourself in the water unexpectedly.
+- Developing a habit of wearing your personal flotation device (PFD) also reduces the chance that you will drown should you find yourself in the water unexpectedly.

-- Below is additional information to help you understand and minimize the risks associated with boating and make your time on the water safe and enjoyable.
+- The following pages give additional information to help you understand and minimize the risks associated with boating and make your time on the water safe and enjoyable.